 Kali is one of the best open-source operating systems available to pen-testers.
 Kali essentially takes all of the top pen-testing applications and features that an Ethical Hacker would need to attack and exploit a computing environment.
 Overall, the Kali system is most closely related to the design of a Fedora environment.
 Read this blog post on building a virtual lab to hack ethically with Kali Linux and other tools.

 PwnPi is the other main operating system used for penetration testing.
 Similar to Kali, this software is a free Linux-based software available to anyone and can be used anywhere.

 After a pen-tester has downloaded their operating system of choice, the Social-Engineering Toolkit is the first package any “would be” hacker should purchase.
 This toolkit, created by TrustedSec, is essentially a how-to box for simulating social engineering attacks.
 The free download outlines the various open source software available and how to properly use it for a targeted penetration test.

 Such tools include:

-Wifi Pineapple Mark IV is a hardware device used for wireless penetration testing.
+Wifi Pineapple is a hardware device used for wireless penetration testing.
 This small piece of equipment is capable of creating rogue, or “evil twin,” access points and breaking into a network’s real access points.
 This device, so long as it is within range of the wireless access points, can monitor all data sent and received.
-Additionally, it has a relatively inexpensive cost of only $99.99.

 Java Applet Attack is a Linux-based distribution program within the Social-Engineering Toolkit that can easily affect any Windows, Linux or Mac OS X platform.
 This program works to specifically compromise any Java-based vulnerability and is considered one of the most successful and popular methods among hackers.